 - No Preemption: If a process is holding a resource, it cannot be taken back from it unless the process itself releases the resource explicitly.

-All four of these conditions must hold true for a resource deadlock to occur.
-If even one of the condition is false then there is no resource deadlock.
+All four of these conditions must hold for a resource deadlock to occur.
+If even one of the conditions is false, then there is no resource deadlock.

 How to deal with Deadlocks in Operating Systems?